John Ch.21

 Simon Peter said to them, “I am going fishing.”
 They said to him, “We will go with you.”
 They went out and got into the boat, but that night they caught nothing.

-The disciples have returned home, to Galilee, in accordance with the instructions of Jesus (see Matthew 28:10)…and Peter has the returned to fishing.
+The disciples have returned home, to Galilee, in accordance with the instructions of Jesus (see Matthew 28:10)…and Peter has the returned to his original livelihood: fishing.
 Even after seeing the resurrected Lord, back in Jerusalem, and his promise that they will see him again in Galilee, it seems that Peter and the other disciples are not expectant of any official “call back”.
-However, a call back there will be; the Lord has promised this to them.
+However, a call back there will be:

-Peter is resolved to return to fishing…because there is something still weighing on his conscience; Peter still has some unresolved issues with the Lord.
+Peter is resolved to return to fishing…because there is something still weighing on his conscience; Peter still has an unresolved issue with the Lord.

 Just as day was breaking, Jesus stood on the shore; yet the disciples did not know that it was Jesus.

-Again, they have toiled all night, with no results: But Day is coming: - a New Day.
-And with it, for the Disciples, the realization that, from this moment on, appart from Jesus, they can do nothing…
+Again, they have toiled all night, with no results: But here is the dawn of a New Day - And, from this moment on, for these Apostles, this New Day will bring with it the realization that, apart from Jesus, they can do nothing…

 Jesus said to them, “Children, do you have any fish?”
 They answered him, “No.”